 Flood Protection Plan

 If you’ve ever experienced flood damage, you know how devastating it can be.
 Though parts of Saskatoon have always been susceptible to flooding, and flood protection measures to date have helped, climate change is expected to bring more frequent and intense storms.
 To be better prepared, your city has requested and received $21.6 million in Government of Canada funding to implement our nine-year $54-million Flood Protection Plan.
-This project is funded in part by the Government of Canada.

 Work has begun to protect as many people and properties as we can in 10 of Saskatoon’s most flood-prone areas between 2019 and 2028: